 We take a look at some of the most iconic tribes in Africa with focus on leading safari regions of East, Central and Southern Africa.

-Himba – Namibia
+Himba – Namib Desert

 Masai – Kenya & Tanzania